 \section{Abstract}

-In this paper, we study the K\"ahler-Ricci soliton on bounded pseudoconvex domains in $\mathbb{C}^n$.
-We proved that under certain assumptions, this soliton is a K\"ahler-Einstein metric.
-Building on the work of Huang and Xiao, we investigate an analogue of Cheng's conjecture for the Bergman K\"ahler-Ricci soliton.
-Additionally, we introduce some model domains as examples.
+In this paper, we study the K\"ahler-Ricci soliton on bounded pseudoconvex domains in $\mathbb{C}^n$ with $C^2$-boundary.
+Under certain assumptions, we prove that such solitons reduce to K\"ahler-Einstein metrics.
+Building on Huang and Xiao's resolution of Cheng’s conjecture, we further establish an analogous rigidity result for the Bergman K\"ahler–Ricci soliton.
+Several model domains are provided to illustrate our results.